EternityX/DEADCELL-CSGO/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/EternityX/DEADCELL-CSGO/blob/master/LICENSE)

 ## Preface
-Full CS:GO project files for [deadcell.cc](https://deadcell.cc/), for the OSHGui project, please see the [OSHGui repository](https://github.com/EternityX/DEADCELL-OSHGUI).
+Full CS:GO project files for deadcell.
+For the OSHGui project, please see the [OSHGui repository](https://github.com/EternityX/DEADCELL-OSHGUI).

 This is *not* a ready-to-use cheat, it is missing a lot of core features and has a multitude of issues.
-As such it is highly recommended that you do not use this if you have no prior programming knowledge.
-However we are working towards a stable, free, feature-rich cheat for everyone to use!
+As such it is highly recommended that you do not use this if you have no prior programming knowledge or a lack of game hacking knowledge in general.

-If you want a clean base without any features, please see the [deadcell SDK](https://github.com/alpine971/DEADCELL-SDK).

 ## Discord
 https://discord.gg/dEMgzUZ

-We invite anyone interested in supporting development to join our Discord.
+We invite anyone interested in supporting development or just want to chat to join our Discord.

 This is NOT for tech support.
 If you have an issue, open one [here](https://github.com/EternityX/DEADCELL-CSGO/issues/new/choose).